nautechsystems/nautilus_trader/README.md

 Please make all pull requests to the `develop` branch.

-## Release schedule

-NautilusTrader is currently following a bi-weekly release schedule.

 ## License

 NautilusTrader is licensed under the LGPL v3.0 as found in the [LICENSE](https://github.com/nautechsystems/nautilus_trader/blob/master/LICENSE) file.